marcinwol/MyBarCode/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/opt/mwimage
 make
 ````
-`CMAKE_INSTALL_PREFIX` specifices where the binary should be installed.
+`CMAKE_INSTALL_PREFIX` specifies where the binary should be installed.

 #### Install